Your Employment Rights: A Guide for Workers

 Maybe you’ve just lost your job, and the reason doesn’t seem fair.
-This guide is designed to help you access the information you need to understand your employment rights and protections under the United States’ employment laws.
+This guide is designed to help you access the information you need to understand your employment rights and protections under the United States employment laws.

-Employment At Will and Why You Have No Right to Your Job
+At-Will Employment and Why You Have No Right to Your Job

 If you are employed at-will (and most employees are), your employer can terminate you without cause, without notice, and at any time.
 On the other hand, you also have the right to quit at any time, without giving a reason.